MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 <!--what about ad cs?-->

-## Install the Microsoft Defender for Identity sensor on an AD FS/ AD CS server

-For more information, see [Install the Defender for Identity sensor](install-sensor.md).

-### Validate successful deployment on an AD FS/ AD CS server
+## Validate successful deployment on an AD FS / AD CS server

-To validate that the Defender for Identity sensor has been successfully deployed on an AD FS/ AD CS server:
+To validate that the Defender for Identity sensor has been successfully deployed on an AD FS / AD CS server:

 1. Check that the **Azure Advanced Threat Protection sensor** service is running.
 After you save the Defender for Identity sensor settings, it might take a few seconds for the service to start.

 1. If the service doesn't start, review the `Microsoft.Tri.sensor-Errors.log` file, located by default at: `%programfiles%\Azure Advanced Threat Protection sensor\Version X\Logs`

-1. Use AD FS/ AD CS to authenticate a user to any application, and then verify that the AD FS authentication was observed by Defender for Identity:
+1. Use AD FS / AD CS to authenticate a user to any application, and then verify that the AD FS authentication was observed by Defender for Identity:

    From Microsoft 365 Defender, select **Hunting** > **Advanced Hunting**.
 For example, in the **Query** pane, enter and run the following query: